 - The respirator product segment is likely to witness the highest growth rate over the forecast period.

-- The hospitals end-user segment is expected to observe an incremental growth of over 12 billion units by 2025 due to the larger uptake of medical masks in several private and public hospitals across the globe.
+- The hospital end-user segment is expected to observe an incremental growth by 2025 due to the larger uptake of medical masks in several private and public hospitals across the globe.

 - Innovations such as transparent, 3-D printed medical face masks, and the expansion of manufacturing and production capacities are also expected to fuel the market growth during the forecast period.

 - In terms of unit shipments, Europe is expected to lead the global medical mask market on account of the eruption of the COVID-19 pandemic.
 The European Commission is working with industry and Member States to maximize the availability of surgical and respirator masks.

 This research report includes a detailed segmentation by